cedric-lopez-dev/websites-factory-lib/next/README.md

 npx websites-factory
 ```

-This command creates a `websites-factory-modules` directory, which will be used to store the modules and the `websites-factory-config.json` file.
+This command creates a `websites-factory` directory, which will be used to store the modules, themes and the `websites-factory-config.json` file.
 It will also install the Websites Factory library in `node_modules`.

 ### Tailwind